The Architect: Autonomous Development Lifecycle for Agentic AI Coding Tools

 Honest Limits

-- Free mode with OpenRouter models is slower, suitable for non-urgent workloads.
+- Free OpenRouter models are slower; suited for non-urgent work.

 Getting Started